DeemaEssam/AIChatVoice/README.md

 ## Overview

-This project is a simple chatbot application that integrates speech recognition and synthesis with a web-based interface.
-It uses Node.js, Express, and OpenAI API for processing user inputs and generating responses.
-The backend is connected to a PHP script for storing transcripts and AI responses in a MySQL database.
+AIChatVoice is a chatbot application that integrates speech recognition and synthesis with a web-based interface.
+Built with Node.js, Express, and the OpenAI API, this project provides an interactive experience by converting spoken language into text and delivering vocal responses.
+The application includes a feature to choose between English and Arabic languages and records user transcripts and AI responses in a MySQL database through a PHP script.

 ## Features

-- **Speech Recognition**: Converts spoken language into text.
+**Speech Recognition**: Converts spoken input into text.
-- **Speech Synthesis**: Reads out the AI responses using speech synthesis.
+**Speech Synthesis**: Reads out AI responses in the chosen language.
+**Language Selection**: Allows users to choose between English and Arabic.
-- **Database Integration**: Saves transcripts and AI responses to a MySQL database.
+**Database Integration**: Saves user transcripts and AI responses in a MySQL database.
-- **Web Interface**: Provides a user-friendly interface to interact with the chatbot.
+**Web Interface**: Provides an intuitive user interface for chatbot interaction.

 ## Components